Roasted Sweet Potatoes and Brussels Sprouts with Balsamic and Parmesan (Video)

 While sweet potatoes roast, trim stems of the brussels sprouts, cut in half, and toss with the rest of the olive oil, balsamic vinegar, salt, and pepper.
 Mix on the roasting pan with the sweet potatoes and roast about 20 minutes more, or until sweet potatoes are cooked through and both vegetables are slightly browned.

-Serve hot, sprinkled with the Parmesan (or Feta) as desired.
+Serve hot, sprinkled with Parmesan cheese (or Feta!)

 More Roasted Vegetable Combinations to Try: